Experienced Business Consultants You Can Trust!

 What is the minimum capital for a manufacturing subsidiary?

-For a standard SARL, it is 1,000,000 XOF (~$2,250 SGD).
+For a standard SARL, it is 1,000,000 XOF (~$1,620 USD).
 However, if you are applying for incentives under the Investment Code (which requires a minimum investment of 200 million XOF), your startup capital will likely need to be higher to satisfy project finance requirements.

 Share This: